Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: The Spread of Topics

-\textbf{\textit{Spread of Topics From Telegram Channels.}} We now examine the rate at which topics spread from some Telegram channels amongst themselves and to Russian websites.
-We display the set of 16 Telegram channels whose content spreads the furthest (\textit{i.e.}, have the topic clusters where their channel posted about a topic first that spread far).
-As seen in Figure~\ref{fig:narratives-from-telegram}, the Telegram channel most effective at originating content/topics that are then reposted elsewhere both on Telegram and within the Russian website ecosystem is {@gensab} (86.9K subscribers).
-A pro-Russian propaganda channel, the channel continuously comments on the Russian invasion of Ukraine, writing on August 29th: \textit{``Kyiv launched a widely publicized ``offensive'' on Kherson.
-Due to the clumsy, on the verge of debility fake propaganda, the offensive is developing so far only in the minds of propagandists and those who believe them.''}\footnote{\url{https://web.archive.org/web/20220829120625/https://t.me/genshab/846}} Finally again, examining the individual topics from Telegram channels that spread the furthest, we see a message from {@uranews} about the Donbas regions of Ukraine ostensibly wanting to declare independence and join Russia that spread to over 557 channels.\footnote{\url{https://web.archive.org/web/20220515075654/https://t.me/uranews/41595}} We further see a message from the pro-Russian Telegram channel~{@optimisticus007} (35,511~subscribers) that spread to all our websites echoing the desire for Russia to win in Ukraine.\footnote{\url{https://web.archive.org/web/20220515083452/https://t.me/optimisticus007/155}}
+\textbf{\textit{Spread of Topics From Telegram Channels.}} We now examine the rate at which topics spread from some Telegram channels amongst themselves \emph{and} to Russian websites.
+We display the set of 16 Telegram channels whose content spreads the furthest (\textit{i.e.}, the channels that originated topics that then spread prolifically and widely) in Figure~\ref{fig:narratives-from-telegram}.
+As seen in Figure~\ref{fig:narratives-from-telegram}, one of the Telegram channels most effective at originating content/topics that are then reposted elsewhere \emph{both} on Telegram and within the Russian website ecosystem is {@genshab} (86.9K subscribers).
+A pro-Russian propaganda channel, the channel continuously comments on the Russian invasion of Ukraine, writing on August 29th: \begin{displayquote}

+\textit{``Kyiv launched a widely publicized ``offensive'' on Kherson.
+Due to the clumsy, on the verge of debility fake propaganda, the offensive is developing so far only in the minds of propagandists and those who believe them.''}\footnote{\url{https://web.archive.org/web/20220829120625/https://t.me/genshab/846}} \end{displayquote} Finally, again examining the individual topics from Telegram channels that spread the furthest (the most amount of Telegram channels), we see a message from {@uranews} about the Donbas regions of Ukraine ostensibly wanting to declare independence and join Russia that spread to 557 other Telegram channels.\footnote{\url{https://web.archive.org/web/20220515075654/https://t.me/uranews/41595}} \begin{displayquote}

+\textit{Everyone to defend the Motherland!
+Donbass is our land!"
+The DPR authorities, with the help of billboards, are calling on the residents of Donetsk to take arms in their hands to defend the republic from Ukrainian aggression.}\footnote{\url{https://web.archive.org/web/20220515083452/https://t.me/optimisticus007/155}} \end{displayquote}

+We further see a message from the pro-Russian Telegram channel~{@optimisticus007} (35.5K~subscribers) that spread to all our websites echoing the desire for Russia to win in Ukraine. \begin{displayquote}

+\textit{Zhirinovsky's last speech in the State Duma: We must win.
+This is our last decisive battle - the spring of 22.
+Let it be in April, May, but this year it can be done.
+We will win!} \end{displayquote}